David J. Dzurec

 Dr. Dzurec has served as chair of the History Department since the fall of 2015 and as an officer in the Faculty Affairs Council and the Faculty Senate, and is currently serving at Interim Associate Dean for the College of Arts and Sciences.
 In 2018, he received the University of Scranton Provost's Award for Service and Leadership.

 Dr. Dzurec’s research and teaching interests focus on the early United States, American Foreign Relations, and the history of the Jesuits in the United States.
 He has published articles in The Historian, War in History, The Journal of New York History, Catholic Historical Review, and The Journal of the Early Republic.
-His book Our Suffering Brethren: Foreign Captivity and Nationalism in the Early United States will be published by the University of Massachusetts Press in Spring 2019.
+His book Our Suffering Brethren: Foreign Captivity and Nationalism in the Early United States is available from the University of Massachusetts Press.
 In 2015 he served as a Fulbright Core Scholar teaching American History and Politics at Trnava University in Slovakia (you can find a copy of his cv here).
 He also serves as the University of Scranton Faculty Athletics Representative to the NCAA and the faculty mentor for the University of Scranton men's and women's cross-country teams.

 - Hist 110 History of the United States to 1877

 - Hist 111 History of the United States from 1877

 - Hist 290 The Craft of the Historian